TheMat556/openleadr-playground/README.md

 ## 🚀 Installation Guide

-This guide will help you set up and run the server, client, and node using Scoop and Pipenv.
+This guide will help you set up and run the server, client, and node using Scoop and Poetry.

 ## ✨ Prerequisites